Redundancy Pay in Australia: What You're Entitled To (and What You're Not)

 Common examples include:

-If the role still exists with the same duties and a new person steps in next week, that is usually not the cleanest redundancy story in the world.
+If the role still exists with the same duties and a new person steps in next week, that's usually not the cleanest redundancy story in the world.

 Who is usually entitled to redundancy pay?